top of page

 During this time, art academies were established, and artists began to systematize the rules and techniques of Shanshui, such as the use of black ink to create various textures and depths.

 Shanshui goes beyond mere aesthetic representation to delve into metaphysics.
-In Taoist texts like Lao Tzu's "Dao De Jing," the importance of harmony with nature is emphasized.
+In Taoist texts like Lao Tzu's "Dao De Jing", the importance of harmony with nature is emphasized.
 Therefore, the landscape in Shanshui art is not just a backdrop, but a living element that breathes and fluctuates, a mirror of human interiority.
 The notion of "qi" (气), or vital breath, is also central.
 The artist seeks to infuse their work with this "qi" to create an immediate and emotional experience for the viewer.

 Artistic Representation

-Although painting is the art form most associated with Shanshui, this concept has also been applied to poetry, calligraphy, and more recently to photography and digital art.
+Although painting is the art form most associated with Shanshui, this concept has also been applied to poetry, calligraphy, and more recently to photography or digital art.
 The choice of rice paper, fluid brush strokes, and minimalist use of black ink are distinctive features of this art form.
 In terms of composition, a subtle balance between the elements of "mountain" and "water" is often sought, reflecting the cosmic balance of yin and yang.

 Landscapes and Minimalism: The Influence of Chinese Shanshui in Photography